PJHkorea/time-density-tension/README.md

 3. **Tracy-Widom Non-Linear Damping Alignment**
    *   **The Analytic Equation:** High-frequency phase spectral ripples converge asymptotically due to GUE eigenvalue repulsion.
    *   **The Python Translation:** The `tracy_widom_manifold` uses an exponential operator bound onto the information lattice axis (`effective_n_axis`).
 To counteract the massive scaling amplification from the spatial expansion matrix, this manifold dynamically acts in the denominator of `l_n_projected`.
 The interaction between the expanding power law and the exponential damping is a rigorous representation of the finite boundary stasis, ensuring the high-order spectrum smoothly maps onto the Planck anchors without arbitrary hard-coded parameter cutoffs.

 ---

-# 🌌 Time-Density Tension (TDT) Cosmology

-**Time-Density Tension (TDT) Cosmology** is a novel complex spacetime geometric framework that establishes an exact, non-linear topological bridge between the non-trivial zeros of the Riemann Zeta Function $(\Omega_n)$ and the acoustic oscillation multipole peaks $(l_n)$ observed in the Cosmic Microwave Background (CMB).

-By treating the fabric of spacetime as a dynamic, quantum-informational elastic lattice, the TDT framework provides a self-consistent alternative to interpret primordial cosmic perturbations, flat galactic rotation curves, macro-scale cosmic filaments, and black hole singularity dissolution **without relying on ad-hoc Dark Matter particles or Dark Energy fields**.
-This approach suggests that the evolutionary timeline of the universe can be bound under a single, parameter-free structural invariant driven solely by base-layer tension and baryonic fluid viscosity, opening a new predictive horizon grounded in pure topological symmetries.

----